erikeldridge/app-quality-cookbook/tools/android_studio.md

 ## Goals

 * Install Android Studio
-* Gain experience with:
-  * building a simple Android app
+* Building a simple Android app
-  * the Android emulator
+* See the app in the Android emulator

 ## Steps